-Washington Elementary is an older school and because of this, is in need of some repair: floor cracks in the hallways and sidewalks; several rooms need ceiling tiles replaced; some light covers need to be replaced; boys restroom next to the library needs remodeling; broken windows; cafeteria roof and roof on wing that houses rooms 18 - 22 were reconstructed; replacement of carpeting and tiles in office are in dire need.
+Washington Elementary is an older school and because of this, is in need of some repair: floor cracks in the hallways and sidewalks; several rooms need ceiling tiles replaced; some light covers need to be replaced; boys restroom next to the library needs remodeling; drinking fountains are in constant need of repair; cafeteria roof and roof on wing that houses rooms 18 - 22 were reconstructed; replacement of carpeting in the main office is needed, as well as upgrade of office fixtures and furniture.

-Sidewalks on wings that house rooms 4-13 have been repaired, some roof work was done on wing 18-22 during the summer of 2011; some tiles have been added in office restroom.

-We plan to: continue with sidewalk repair; replace carpeting and tile in office during the summer 2013; and continuously monitor and replace lights/ceiling tiles as needed.
-Continue monitoring sidewalks
+Sidewalks on wings that house rooms 4-13 have been repaired, some roof work was done on wing 18-22 during the summer of 2011; some tiles have been replaced in nurse's office and restroom, as well as teacher's workroom.
+We plan to: continue with sidewalk repair; replace carpeting the summer 2014; and continuously monitor and replace lights/ceiling tiles as needed.
+Continue monitoring sidewalks and possibly remodel restroom next to library.

-School Facility Good Repair Status (School Year 2012-13)
+School Facility Good Repair Status (School Year 2013-14)